The Two-Color Ext Soergel Calculus: Introduction

 In type $A$, the Hecke algebra $\mathbf{H}_{S_n}$ also plays an important role in knot theory in the construction of link invariants.
-Given a link $L$ written as the closure of a braid $\beta_L\in B_{n}$, Jones \cite{Jonesannals} shows that the HOMFLY polynomial of $L$ is ``essentially equal" to $\mathrm{Tr}(\pi(\beta_L))$ where $\pi: B_{n}\to \mathbf{H}_{S_{n}}$ and $\mathrm{Tr}$ is the Jones-Ocneanu trace on $\mathbf{H}_{S_n}$.
+Given a link $L$ written as the closure of a braid $\beta_L\in \mathrm{Br}_{n}$, Jones \cite{Jonesannals} shows that the HOMFLY polynomial of $L$ is ``essentially equal" to $\mathrm{Tr}(\pi(\beta_L))$ where $\pi: B_{n}\to \mathbf{H}_{S_{n}}$ and $\mathrm{Tr}$ is the Jones-Ocneanu trace on $\mathbf{H}_{S_n}$.
 Khovanov \cite{Kho07} would later categorify this construction to produce a triply graded link homology theory as follows.
-For a braid $\beta_L\in B_{n}$, Khovanov associates a complex $F(\beta_L)\in K^b( \sbim(\mathbb{C}^{n}, S_{n}))$ (categorification of $\mathbf{H}_{S_n}$) where $\mathbb{C}^{n}$ is the permutation representation of $S_{n}$.
-Applying the functor of Hochschild cohomology (categorification of $\mathrm{Tr}$) to $F(\beta_L)$ and taking cohomology gives us the desired link homology $\mathrm{HHH}(\beta_L)$.
-In recent years there has been a great deal of interest surrounding $\mathrm{HHH}(\beta_L)$ as it turns out to have deep connections with Hilbert Schemes \cite{GN15},\cite{ORS12}, \cite{GNR}, \cite{GH17} rational Cherednik algebras \cite{GORS14} and rational Catalan combinatorics \cite{Hog17}, \cite{HM19}, \cite{GMV20}.
+For a braid $\beta_L\in B_{n}$, there is an associated (Rouquier) complex $F(\beta_L)\in K^b( \sbim(\mathbb{C}^{n}, S_{n}))$ (categorification of $\mathbf{H}_{S_n}$) where $\mathbb{C}^{n}$ is the permutation representation of $S_{n}$.
+Khovanov then applies the functor of Hochschild cohomology (categorification of $\mathrm{Tr}$) to $F(\beta_L)$ and takes cohomology to produce the desired link homology $\mathrm{HHH}(\beta_L)$.
+In recent years there has been a great deal of interest surrounding $\mathrm{HHH}(\beta_L)$ as it turns out to have deep connections with Hilbert Schemes \cite{ORS12}, \cite{GNR}, \cite{GH17} rational Cherednik algebras \cite{GORS14} and rational Catalan combinatorics \cite{Hog17}, \cite{HM19}, \cite{GMV20}.
 Needless to say, Soergel Bimodules and the diagrammatic Hecke category are at the center of modern geometric representation theory and categorification.